fieryhenry/BCSFE-Python/README.md

 2. Open the editor, select any save and then run the feature in `Save Management` to `Clear save data`

-3. Open the game, select a langauge and accept all of the agreements.
+3. Then open the game, select a langauge and accept all of the agreements.

 4. Open the editor and get the save data using adb